ChaseHBehrens/Romi32u4_Robot/README.md

 # Romi32u4_Robot
 ## About
 This was a term long project that I worked on with my partner Saeed Hage.
 Attached are some of the files necessary to the robot.
 We were Given a framework to build from that included a general template for event driven programming.
+This project taught me alot about version control using git and collaborative programming.

 ## Robot Alignment Using Camera
 ![giphy (2)](https://github.com/user-attachments/assets/0e416bc5-1e19-4ad1-bb14-6e7857c9ddda)